chasdabigone/Custody-Free-Quipuswap-Wrapper/docs/quipuswap_liquidity_proxy.md

 `setExecutorContract`: Update the executorContractAddress.
 Can only be called by the governorContractAddress.

-`setVolatilityTolerance`: Update the volatilityTolerance.
+`setSlippageTolerance`: Update the slippageTolerance.
 Can only be called by the governorContractAddress.

 `setMaxDataDelaySec`: Update the maxDataDelaySec.
 Can only be called by the governorContractAddress.